TebaldiLab/shiny_cellmarkeraccordion/README.md

 - Python (Version 3.6 or higher) – Download from Python.org (https://www.python.org/).

  ### 1. Clone the Repository:

 ```bash
 git clone https://github.com/TebaldiLab/shiny_cellmarkeraccordion.git
 ```
+If Git is not installed, you can:
+- Download and install Git from https://git-scm.com/.
-Alternatively, download the ZIP file and extract it.
+- Alternatively, download the ZIP file and extract it.

 ### 2. Run the Installation Script:
 Open R or RStudio, navigate to the cloned repository folder, and execute: